Trithemius's catalog of magic (or "necromantic") books

 [66] Extant in Ghent ms. ff.
 38r: ps.-Arnoldus de Villa Nova: De Sigillis duodecim signorum zodiaci.

 [67] There is again among the works of Hermes another book, Concerning the Composition of Images According to the 24 Hours of the Day and Night, which is attributed to the most wise Belenus, but does not seem to me to be his.
-But it begins: “Hermes said, ‘whoever wishes to attain great operations.”
+But it begins: “Hermes said, ‘whoever wishes to attain great [C: magic] operations.”

 [68] Among the works of Hermes there is another book which consists of three treatises: One Concerning the Fifteen Stones, and it begins thus: “Hermes said, ‘Our intention.’”
 Another Concerning the Fifteen Herbs, and it begins, “Hermes said: ‘After we have taught.’”
 The third Concerning the Fifteen Stars, and it begins: “Hermes said, ‘Now let us speak about the stars.’”
 The fourth (!) is Concerning the Fifteen Figures or Characters, and it begins: “Hermes said, ‘Diverse are the images.’”